Saturday, October 29, 2016

-Glad you asked!
-It’s an evening dedicated to all things zombie.
-Come in zombie costume and enjoy the simple pleasures of shambling around, moaning, and terrifying human survivors.
-(Or come in survivor costume and be the terrify-ee.)
-Music, zombie-themed entertainment, zombie costume parade and CONTEST, zombie trivia, zombie food, bonfires, getting lost in a zombie-infested cornfield…
+Experience an evening dedicated to all things zombie.
+Come in zombie attire, and relish the simple pleasures of shambling, moaning, and terrifying survivors.
+Or come as a battle-weary human survivor, and endure zombie-appropriate dance music, zombie-themed entertainment, food, bonfires, and losing yourself in a zombie-infested cornfield.

 How scary is this event?

 Not super scary.
 With this many people,tons dressed as zombies, all wandering around, it’s actually very funny.
 Even the scaring in the maze is hilarious–it’s not like you’ll be walking all alone in a cornfield in the dead of night and meet a group of the undead.
 The event is well-attended, very good-natured, and fun.
 Some costumes are remarkably disgusting, though…

 No, but dressing up for an event like this is fun, and a very large percentage of Zompocalypse-goers dress up as either zombies or survivors.
 And some people dress up in random costumes for no particular reason, and that’s cool, too.

 Being a zombie is pretty easy–You could go with just a little dark makeup under the eyes and in the hollows of the cheeks, maybe a grey-white skin tone.
 Or take it to the next level: a few fake wounds, and maybe a little fake blood.
 Want to go all out?
 I’m thinking shreds of flesh clinging to your skeletal face, a few gallons of blood, maybe a torn out throat kind of thing…